In This Article

 A popular way to receive your paycheck today is by direct deposit.

 With direct deposit, you don’t have to take a physical check to a brick-and-mortar bank.
 You don’t even have to take a picture of the check to deposit it via your smartphone into your bank account.
-Instead, you can cut out these extra steps and have your money directly deposited into your bank account on payday with no hidden fees.
+Instead, you can cut out these extra steps and have your money directly deposited into your bank account on payday with no monthly fees.

 Direct deposit is basically an electronic payment from one bank to another.
-The best part is that most employers offer direct deposit as a payment option and it’s simple to set up.
+The best part is that most employers offer direct deposit as a payment option, and it’s simple to set up.